miklevin/MikeLev.in/_posts/2023-03-05-exploring-ai-s-opinion-of-hottest-tech-fields.md

 headline: Discover the Five Most Valuable Tech Skills for Employers and How to Choose the Right One for You
 description: "I asked ChatGPTL what the top five tech specialties following Linux were that would give me the most value to employers.
 ChatGPTL responded with a list of five highly sought-after and well-paying skills: IT Automation, AI & Machine Learning, Quantum Computing, Connected Technologies, and Fintech.
 Read my blog post to learn more about these skills and how to determine which ones are right for you."
 keywords: AI, Machine Learning, Quantum Computing, Connected Technologies, Fintech, IT Automation, Employers, Value, Skills, Interests, Goals, Strengths, Choosing, Learn
-categories: machine learning, goals, skills, ai
+categories: ai, goals, machine learning, skills
 permalink: /blog/exploring-ai-s-opinion-of-hottest-tech-fields/
 layout: post
 ---